PARI/GP

 Best practices

-1. Language: all comments should be written in english.
-Try to keep function and variables names (preferably in english) consistent and reasonably short.
+1. Language: write all comments in english.
+Keep function and variables names (in english) consistent and reasonably short.
 Only use 7bit characters.

-2. Patches: Always send context diffs to pari-dev, the BTS or the maintainers (preferably, use diff -u).
-State precisely what the object of a patch is and check that the patch contains no useless chunk, unrelated to the patch object.
+2. Patches: please use unified diffs to send patches to pari-dev, the BTS or the maintainers, as per diff -u.
+State what the object of a patch is and check that the patch contains no useless chunk, unrelated to the patch object.
 Try to break big patches in small independent units.

-3. Robustness: before sending a patch, always try make doc and make bench: nothing should be changed in the latter unless you have a very good reason for it (state it), and then the patch must include the updated output for the test.
-The code should compile with all C89, C99 and C++ compilers (in particular, do not use gcc or MSVC extensions, or C++-style comments // blah).
+3. Robustness: before sending a patch, try make doc and make test-all: nothing should be changed in the latter unless you have a very good reason for it (state it), and then the patch must include the updated output for the test.
+The code should compile with all C89, C99 and C++ compilers; in particular, do not use gcc or MSVC extensions, or C++/C99 one-line comments // blah.

 4. Globals: avoid adding global variables, even static to a code module.
 When it is unavoidable (?), make sure whether you need the THREAD modifier: do all threads need a copy of this or is it safe to share it?